pimsmath/django-template/README.md

-# New Django Environments
+# Django Environment Template

 We have standardized on [docker-compose](https://docs.docker.com/compose/) to provide reproducible django development environments.
-Each environment consists of a web server (running via gunicorn) and a database server (postgresql), with persistent storage provided by a docker volume.
+Each environment consists of a django application server (running via gunicorn) and a database server running postgresql.
+Persistent storage is provided by a docker volume.
 We use [pipenv](https://pypi.org/project/pipenv/) for python package management, and provide the following base packages